bioimagesuiteweb/bisweb-manual/docs/README.md

     * The `Z-` and `Z+` buttons perform zoom in and out operations.
 You may also zoom using the mouse wheel in the usual way.
     * The `?` button shows the current image information ('See H').

-* F. In the case of a 4D image, there will be extra controls in the `Viewer Controls`.
+* F. Expanded View of the Viewer Controls.
+In the case of a 4D image, there will be extra controls in the `Viewer Controls`.
 This include the `Frame` slider for slecting the frame and the `Movie` controls for playing a movie and setting the framerate.

 * G. The image color-mapping controls.
 This set the windowing for the anatomical image.
 Values below 'Min Int' are to black (and also fully transparent) and intensities above 'Max Int' are saturated to white.
 The `Interpolate` flag can be used to allow WebGL interpolation or not (smoother images vs being able to see the actual voxels).
 Finally the `Auto-Contrast` toggle enables automatic windowing if this is desired.
 If there is a funtional image loaded, an additional set of controls called `Overlap Color Mapping` will appear.
 More on this below.